(Arusha, Tarangire, Ngorongoro, Serengeti)

 If you’ve lost your sense of awe and wonder, you’ll find them again in Tanzania.

 Trek through some of the most beautiful and diverse landscapes Africa has to offer in your own private 4x4 vehicle.
 Your personal guide will take you through Tanzania’s greatest parks where you can search for big cats, elephants, and giraffe.
 At night, take in the setting sun behind breathtaking vistas and relax in comfort in well-appointed accommodations.
 With so much to see and do, internal flights cut down on drive time and get you to your next rendezvous quickly.

 Explore Tarangire National Park and scan the famous baobob trees in search of lions and leopards napping in the branches.
-Head to Ngorongoro Crater, the world’s largest inactive and intact volcanic caldera, to spot a rare black rhino as well as packs of hyenas and jackals.
+Discover the diversity of the Ngorongoro Crater, the world’s largest inactive volcanic caldera, where you’ll have the opportunity to spot the rare black rhino amongst the large packs of hyenas and jackals.
 Cross over into the plains of the Serengeti, which boasts the largest population of lions and giraffe in all of Africa, and thrill at the sight of the annual wildebeest migration, one of the greatest highlights of any African safari.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 Airport transfer between your Arusha hotel and Kilimanjaro International airport with private vehicle and english speaking driver.

 In the unfortunate event of serious illness or injury, all travellers are covered by this “Flying Doctors” Insurance policy.
 This emergency evacuation insurance policy covers the cost of the evacuation flight back to Nairobi for treatment.
 This insurance policy however DOES NOT cover the cost of any medical treatment received.